McSerbik/xml/README.md

 4.2 enter database connection options

-5 - open "files" folder

-5.1 - copy paste your xml files in  folder

-6 - now You ought to run script on  page of your hosting and waiting some time till you could see reload symbol of current page.
+5 - now You ought to run script on  page of your hosting and waiting some time till you could see reload symbol of current page.

-6.1 - go to db
+5.1 - go to db